Rocky IV: Director's cut (2021)

-The new cut received better reviews from critics, mainly praising the fights (new choreography and sound), more dramatic tone and character development, but still criticising the plot.
-On Rotten Tomatoes, the recut version, entitled Rocky IV: Rocky vs. Drago, holds an approval rating of 80% based on 15 reviews, with an average rating of 7.0/10.
+The new cut, entitled Rocky IV: Rocky vs. Drago, received better reviews from critics, mainly praising the fights (new choreography and sound), more dramatic tone and character development, but still criticizing the plot.
+On the review aggregator website Rotten Tomatoes, 72% of 18 critics' reviews are positive, with an average rating of 6.9/10.

 Jeremy Smith, from Polygon, stated: "The triumph of Stallone’s director’s cut — with a pin-sharp focus on Apollo and Rocky’s relationship and its ruthless removal of anything which distracts — is that it not only nails the central message of the film, but the very point of it existing at all (montages aside)".

-In his review for the Empire, Terri White praised the clearer motivations in the director's cut: "It's a much more sombre context for the film (and goes some way to recontextualising the first three outings) and serves to subdue its worst indulgences.
+In her review for Empire, Terri White praised the clearer motivations in the director's cut: "It's a much more sombre context for the film (and goes some way to recontextualising the first three outings) and serves to subdue its worst indulgences.
 Without the gills of excess breathing quite so hard, the story of Rocky then pledging to fight Drago in Russia on Christmas Day becomes clear: it's not about solving the Cold War or even a simple revenge yarn wrapped in bombastic patriotism.
 Rocky needs to find a way to break free of the code.
 To find a way to change.
 Apollo couldn't, it says now more explicitly, and he died because of it".

 Accolades

 Dolph Lundgren received acclaim for his performance as Ivan Drago.
 He won the Marshall Trophy for Best Actor at the Napierville Cinema Festival.
 Rocky IV also won Germany's Golden Screen Award.

-The film won five Golden Raspberry Awards, including Worst Actor (Sylvester Stallone, along with Rambo: First Blood Part II), Worst Director (Stallone), Worst Supporting Actress (Brigitte Nielsen), Worst New Star (Nielsen, and also for Red Sonja) and Worst Musical Score.
-It also received nominations for Worst Picture, Worst Supporting Actress (Talia Shire), Worst Supporting Actor (Burt Young) and Worst Screenplay.
+The film won five Golden Raspberry Awards, including Worst Actor (Sylvester Stallone, along with Rambo: First Blood Part II), Worst Director (Stallone), Worst Supporting Actress (Brigitte Nielsen), Worst New Star (Nielsen, and also for Red Sonja) and Worst Musical Score (Vince DiCola).
+It also received nominations for Worst Picture, Worst Supporting Actress (Talia Shire), Worst Supporting Actor (Burt Young) and Worst Screenplay at the 6th Golden Raspberry Awards.

 Analysis

 Scholars note that the film's strong yet formulaic structure emphasizes the power of the individual, embodied by Rocky, the prototypically American hero who is inventive, determined, and idealistic.

 They contrast that with Ivan Drago's hyperbolic characterization as a representation of Soviet power in the context of the latter part of the Cold War.
 Writer/director Stallone highlights the nationalistic overtones of the Balboa–Drago fight throughout the film, such as when Drago's wife claims the United States is filled with "threats of violence" to her husband.
-Drago's trainer comments that American society has become "pathetic and weak" and "antagonistic and violent" Drago represents the totalitarian regime, demonstrating his power when he topples an arrogant opponent (Creed).
+Drago's trainer comments that American society has become "pathetic and weak" and "antagonistic and violent", which has been likened to a common fascist trope depicting an enemy both weak and strong at the same time.
+Drago represents the totalitarian regime, demonstrating his power when he topples an arrogant opponent (Creed).
 Later on, the radio announcer says, "Ivan Drago is a man with an entire country in his corner."